vikashk1/node/doc/api/child_process.md

   * `windowsVerbatimArguments` {boolean} No quoting or escaping of arguments is done on Windows.
 Ignored on Unix. **Default:** `false`.
   * `shell` {boolean|string} If `true`, runs `command` inside of a shell.
-Uses `'/bin/sh'` on UNIX, and `process.env.ComSpec` on Windows.
+Uses `'/bin/sh'` on Unix, and `process.env.ComSpec` on Windows.
 A different shell can be specified as a string.
 See [Shell Requirements][] and [Default Windows Shell][]. **Default:** `false` (no shell).
 * `callback` {Function} Called with the output when process terminates.